ecmwf-projects/digital-twin-engine/docs/index.md

 !!!
 Warning
     **🚧 Work in progress!**

 The Digital Twin Engine is a collection of components built to facilitate the implementation of Digital Twins.
-It is developed by ECMWF as part of Destination Earth.
+These components are developed by ECMWF as part of Destination Earth.

 ## Documentation